PhotonVision/photonvision-docs/source/docs/contributing/photonvision/build-instructions.rst

 Running examples
 ~~~~~~~~~~~~~~~~

 You can run one of the many built in examples straight from the command line, too!
 They contain a fully featured robot project, and some include simulation support.

-The projects can be found inside the photonlib-java-examples and photonlib-cpp-examples subdirectories, respectively.
-The projects currently available include:
+The Java and C++ examples can be found inside the `photonlib-java-examples <https://github.com/PhotonVision/photonvision/tree/master/photonlib-java-examples>`_ and `photonlib-cpp-examples <https://github.com/PhotonVision/photonvision/tree/master/photonlib-cpp-examples>`_ subdirectories of the photonvision repository, respectively.

-- photonlib-java-examples:
-   - aimattarget:simulateJava
-   - getinrange:simulateJava
-   - aimandrange:simulateJava
-   - simaimandrange:simulateJava
-   - swervedriveposeestsim:simulateJava
-- photonlib-cpp-examples:
-   - aimattarget:simulateNative
-   - getinrange:simulateNative
-   - aimandrange:simulateNative
-   - apriltagExample:simulateNative

 To run them, use the commands listed below.
-Photonlib must first be published to your local maven repository, then the copyPhotonlib task will copy the generated vendordep json file into each example.
-After that, the simulateJava/simulateNative task can be used like a normal robot project.
-Robot simulation with attached debugger is technically possible by using simulateExternalJava and modifying the launch script it exports, though unsupported.
+Photonlib must first be published to your local maven repository, then the ``copyPhotonlib`` task will copy the generated vendordep json file into each example.
+After that, the ``simulateJava`` (Java) or ``simulateNative`` (C++) task can be used like a normal robot project.
+Robot simulation with attached debugger is technically possible by using ``simulateExternalJava`` and modifying the launch script it exports, though unsupported.

 .. code-block::